 In some cases, our Company may waive compliance with this Code.
 Such waivers will only be granted on a limited basis, and will be considered case by case.
 The Board of Directors or the Governance and Nominating Committee of the Board of Directors may issue a waiver of this Code for a member of our Board or an executive officer.
-Any waiver of this Code for a member of our Board or an executive officer.
-Any waiver of this Code for a member of our Board or an executive officer and Exchange Commission rules and regulations, and the New York Stock Exchange (NYSE) listing standards.
+Any waiver of this Code for a member of our Board or an executive officer will be promptly disclosed as required by applicable law, Securities and Exchange Commission rules and regulations, and the New York Stock Exchange (NYSE) listing standards.

-OWENS CORNING WORLD HEADQUARTERS ONE OWENS CORNING PARKWAY TOLEDO, OHIO, USA 43659
+OWENS CORNING WORLD HEADQUARTERS ONE OWENS CORNING PARKWAY TOLEDO, OHIO, USA 43659 1-800-GET-PINK® www.owenscorning.com

-1-800-GET-PINK® www.owenscorning.com

-Copyright © 2016 Owens Corning.
+Copyright © 2015 Owens Corning.
 All Rights Reserved.